What is aviation’s contribution to climate change?

 Unlike the Kyoto protocol, which had specific emission targets only for developed countries, the Paris agreement calls on all states to adopt “economy-wide” emission reduction targets.
 This “economy-wide” requirement means that despite there being no explicit reference to aviation – nor indeed are any other specific industrial sectors mentioned – the aviation sector remains covered by the agreement just like all other sectors.

 To ensure compliance with the agreement, T&E is calling for the inclusion of aviation emissions in countries’ climate pledges under the Paris agreement – known as nationally determined contributions (NDCs).
 Such an inclusion would encourage states to take action, both at national and international level as appropriate, to address aviation’s climate impact.
 The same argument holds for shipping.
-The EU’s 2030 target already includes outbound aviation emissions, and other jurisdictions should follow suit.
+The EU’s 2030 target already includes outbound aviation emissions, and other jurisdictions should follow suit, building on the UK’s decision in 2021 to be the first major economy to account for its airline and shipping emissions under its carbon budget.

 Currently, parties are working with the UN’s aviation agency, the International Civil Aviation Organisation (ICAO), to adopt global measures.
 However there is a limit to the level of ambition that a UN agency with 193 members can agree to.
 There is therefore a need for more ambitious and effective action at national and regional level.